Deposit Account Agreement, Truth in Savings Disclosure (CDs), Schedule of Fees

 Annual Percentage Yield

-- At maturity, this account will automatically be renewed at the rate in effect on the date of the maturity.
+- All Fixed Rate CDs will renew for the original term.
 You will have a grace period of ten (10) calendar days after the maturity date to withdraw funds without being charged a penalty.
 We can change the renewal term if we mail notice to you at least 30 calendar days before maturity.

 - The annual percentage yield assumes interest remains on deposit until maturity.
 A withdrawal will reduce earnings.